choojs/choo-handbook/content/your-first-choo-app/README.md

 ![show](images/show.png "Screenshot of show button")

 Our application should appear in a new browser tab.
-However, as you'll see, the screen will be blank 😐:
+However, as you'll see, the screen will be blank:

 ![blank](images/starter-blank.png "Screenshot of blank browser")

 Our app does not yet contain any templates, nor any routes.
 This means that if we try to run our application, we will only ever see a blank page.

-Let's fix this ☝️
+Let's fix this!

 ## Building a template
 In web app development, a template often refers to a piece of code that will help us render some HTML to the screen.
 Being templates, they will render most of the same information each time, but change slightly depending on the different bits of input they receive.